hotae319/hotae319.github.io/_posts/2018-12-09-Optimal control of power-assisted wheelchair with human interaction.md

 - ***Keywords*** : Power-Assisted, Disturbance Observer, Dynamics and Kalman Filter Observer, Constrained Optimal Control, Model Predicitve Control, Human-Interaction

-Let's say how and why I started my project in `NAVER LABS`.
+Let's say how and why I started my project in <mark style='background-color: #dcffe4'> NAVER LABS </mark>.

 I seriously wondered about the practicality of using theories in real robotic applications because my projects were mainly simulation based.
 To explore this curiosity, I worked at <font color='dodgerblue'> NAVER LABS Robotics group </font>.
 I seized the opportunity to develop a human-interaction wheelchair controller.